mapwatch/mapwatch/README.md

 * [Path of Maps](http://pathofmaps.com/) allows you to track loot from each map.
 It's less automatic, it takes some extra interaction/time during each map, but it can track things that Mapwatch doesn't.
 * [Livesplit](https://github.com/brandondong/POE-LiveSplit-Component) times acts 1-10 and the Labyrinth with no extra interaction, much like Mapwatch.
 I don't think Livesplit times your maps.
+* Any others out there I'm not aware of?

 ### Does this track the labyrinth or acts 1-10?